opentox/opentox.github.com/_posts/2012-08-27-testing-website-with-capybara-webkit-and-testunit.md

   [config] failed to initialise udev<br>*

 You can integrate this command to your test.
+For the following example `export 'DISPLAY=localhost:1.0'` is already in ~/.bashrc.

 # Example test: